dnorton/dev-notes/useful_unix_commands.md

 		python -m SimpleHTTPServer [port]

-* cut the beginning of a value stored in a variable
+* cut the beginning of a value stored in a variable (see this [String manipulation in bash](http://tldp.org/LDP/abs/html/string-manipulation.html))

 		TEST="remove.importantfile.txt"
 		echo ${TEST#*.}